LangChain Getting Started

 Important

-ChatOllama will fail at runtime if the model hasn't been pulled.
-Run ollama list to confirm the model name appears in the list before executing your script.
+ChatOllama fails at runtime if the model is not pulled.
+Run ollama list to confirm the model name appears before executing your script.

-ChatOllama connects to the Ollama server running at localhost:11434.
-Configure the model name, temperature, and maximum output token count at initialization:
+ChatOllama is the bridge between LangChain and Ollama.
+It connects to the Ollama server running at localhost:11434.
+We set the model name, the temperature, and the maximum output tokens right when we create it:

 PYTHON